 She explores the art-making process itself and pushes the boundaries of specific materials to blur the distinctions between different mediums.
 She has scraped still-wet photographic prints; she has unwoven paintings to create sculptural forms from their threads; she has sealed a painted canvas in plastic to preserve the look of wet paint; and she has burned paper and canvases with a laser.

-Saban was born in Buenos Aires and was marked forever by the 1992 bombing of the Israeli Embassy, which was close to her school.
+Saban was born in Buenos Aires, Argentina and was marked forever by the 1992 bombing of the Israeli Embassy, which was close to her school.
 “I didn’t get hurt but a lot of my friends had blood on them.
 And I do think a lot of my work has to do with destruction but also fixing things, or trying to weave things – or keep things – together.”
 She studied film and video art at Loyola University in New Orleans for her B.A.
 For her master’s degree, she enrolled in the “new genres” program at U.C.L.A. where she began subverting the materials of art history.